Kneelawk/NBTCoder/README.md

     -R, --recursive                   Treat in-file and out-file arguments as directories to be recursively converted.
 (Not compatible with stdin input or stdout output).

+        --region-file-pattern=<pattern>
+                                      Sets the filename pattern for matching region files.
+                                        (This is only useful with file-type autodetection -a).

     -s, --stripped                    Human-readable file is stripped of file metadata.
                                         (NBT data only).
 (Not compatible with -r, -R).
 (If -h